lucaspagepereira/lucaspagepereira.github.io/_pages/cv.md

 POSITIONS
 ======
 **CURRENT POSITION**
-*Since 02/2024*	  PosDoc in the Training, Learning and Innovating through Research (FAIR) project
+1. *Since 02/2024*	 PosDoc in the Training, Learning and Innovating through Research (FAIR) project
                     		Role: I coordinate a study on the quantification of the research-teaching link in higher education and to develop a map of teaching practices at Université Paris–Saclay
                     		Laboratory IDHE.S - UMR 8533
-                    École Normale Supérieure Paris-Saclay *Since 09/2021*	   Lecturer in quantitative methods (Textual Analysis, LLM, Multivariate statistics) ENS Paris-Saclay.
+   							École Normale Supérieure Paris-Saclay
+2. *Since 09/2021*	 Lecturer in quantitative methods (Textual Analysis, LLM, Multivariate statistics) ENS Paris-Saclay.

 **PREVIOUS POSITIONS**
-*2021-2023*      	PosDoc in the H2020 INVENT project | ENS Paris-Saclay.
+1. *2021-2023*      PosDoc in the H2020 INVENT project | ENS Paris-Saclay.
                     	Role: I co-led with Frédéric Lebaron the French team for the project, being in charge of team, budget and deliverables management.
 I was also co-responsible for several research axes at the project-wide level
-*2020-2021*      	Researcher in the H2020 INVENT project | ENS Paris-Saclay.
+2. *2020-2021*      Researcher in the H2020 INVENT project | ENS Paris-Saclay.
-*2022-2023*      	Lecturer in sociology | Université de Bretagne-Sud – Vannes (24h).
+3. *2022-2023*      Lecturer in sociology | Université de Bretagne-Sud – Vannes (24h).
-*2015-2022*      	Lecturer in quantitative methods | UVSQ (114h).
+4. *2015-2022*      Lecturer in quantitative methods | UVSQ (114h).
-*2017-2018*	      Temporary Lecturer (A.T.E.R.) in sociology | UVSQ (192h TD)
+5. *2017-2018*	    Temporary Lecturer (A.T.E.R.) in sociology | UVSQ (192h TD)
-*2011-2015*	      Assistant professor in sociology | Faculdades de Campinas (Brazil).
+6. *2011-2015*	    Assistant professor in sociology | Faculdades de Campinas (Brazil).
 (1332h TD)

 **AWARDS**
 ======
-*2022*	Alain Desrosières prize in sociology of quantification, French Statistical Sociey (SFdS)
+1. *2022*	Alain Desrosières prize in sociology of quantification, French Statistical Sociey (SFdS)
-*2022*	Best European PhD dissertation on Brazilian studies, Association of Brazilianists in Europe (ABRE) *2022*	Best PhD dissertation 2020-2021, Université Paris-Saclay
+2. *2022*	Best European PhD dissertation on Brazilian studies, Association of Brazilianists in Europe (ABRE)
+3. *2022*	Best PhD dissertation 2020-2021, Université Paris-Saclay
-*2014*	Nominated for best MS’ dissertation (mestrado) in sociology, ANPOCS.
+4. *2014*	Nominated for best MS’ dissertation (mestrado) in sociology, ANPOCS.

 FELLOWSHIPS
 ======
-*2025-2029* 	CAPES-COFECUB project, "Social Classes in Multiple Scales" *2020-2023*  	H2020 INVENT - European Inventory of Societal Values of Culture as Basis for Inclusive Cultural Policies (Grant n° 870691)
+1. *2025-2029* 	CAPES-COFECUB project, "Social Classes in Multiple Scales"
+2. *2020-2023*  H2020 INVENT - European Inventory of Societal Values of Culture as Basis for Inclusive Cultural Policies (Grant n° 870691)
-*2019-2024*  	CAPES-COFECUB project, "The globalization of Brazilian and French sociology: agents, institutions and themes" *2011-2013*  	Research Fellow from the Brazilian National Council for Scientific and Technological Development (CNPQ)
+3. *2019-2024*  CAPES-COFECUB project, "The globalization of Brazilian and French sociology: agents, institutions and themes"
+4. *2011-2013*  Research Fellow from the Brazilian National Council for Scientific and Technological Development (CNPQ)

 Visiting researcher
 ======
-*2024*	University of Brasília, Capes-Cofecub
+1. *2024*	University of Brasília, Capes-Cofecub
-*2024*	University of Campinas, Capes Print
+2. *2024*	University of Campinas, Capes Print
-*2023*	University of Campinas, Capes Print
+3. *2023*	University of Campinas, Capes Print
-*2023*	University of Paraíba, Capes Print
+4. *2023*	University of Paraíba, Capes Print
-*2022* 	University of Uppsala
+5. *2022* 	University of Uppsala

 SUPERVISION OF UNDERGRADUATE STUDENTS
 ======
-*2023*	3 Masters Students – ENS Paris-Saclay
+1. *2023*	3 Masters Students – ENS Paris-Saclay
-*2022*	3 Master Students – ENS Paris-Saclay
+2. *2022*	3 Master Students – ENS Paris-Saclay
-*2014*	2 Bachelor’s Students – Faculdades de Campinas (Brazil)
+3. *2014*	2 Bachelor’s Students – Faculdades de Campinas (Brazil)
-*2013*	3 Bachelor’s Students – Faculdades de Campinas (Brazil)
+4. *2013*	3 Bachelor’s Students – Faculdades de Campinas (Brazil)

 ORGANIZATION OF SCIENTIFIC MEETINGS (SELECTION)
 ======
-*2025* 	Social classes under globalization: social, symbolic, and geographic spaces in a world in transition
+1. *2025* 	Social classes under globalization: social, symbolic, and geographic spaces in a world in transition.
 ENS Paris-Saclay, October 16th & 17th
-*2025* 	Social Class: A Transatlantic Comparative Perspective
+2. *2025* 	Social Class: A Transatlantic Comparative Perspective.
 London School of Economics, October 28th
-*2023*  Transatlantic perspectives on Culture and Distinction
+3. *2023*  Transatlantic perspectives on Culture and Distinction.
 ENS Paris-Saclay, February 22th

 OTHER CONTRIBUTIONS TO THE RESEARCH COMMUNITY  (SELECTION)
 ======
-*2025, 2023* 	Member of the jury for the Best Dissertation Prize, ABRE *2022*      	First Opponent at the 90% thesis seminar for Pablo Lillo Cea, The World-Class Ordination: A Field Theory Approach to the Study of Global University Rankings, Uppsala University
+1. *2025, 2023* 	Member of the jury for the Best Dissertation Prize, ABRE
+2. *2022*      		First Opponent at the 90% thesis seminar for Pablo Lillo Cea, The World-Class Ordination: A Field Theory Approach to the Study of Global University Rankings, Uppsala University
-*Since 2023*	Board member of RT20 Methods of the French Sociological Association (AFS).
+3. *Since 2023*		Board member of RT20 Methods of the French Sociological Association (AFS).
-*Since 2023*	Member of the Steering Committee for the INSEE's Social Classification (PCS) *Since 2024*	Reviewer: Sociologos, Statistiques et Société, Brésil(s), Sociedade & Estado, Tempo Social *2018*	      Expert assignment for Université Paris–Saclay: analysis of PhD graduates’ employment outcomes.
+4. *Since 2023*		Member of the Steering Committee for the INSEE's Social Classification (PCS)
+5. *Since 2024*		Reviewer: Sociologos, Statistiques et Société, Brésil(s), Sociedade & Estado, Tempo Social
+6. *2018*	      	Expert assignment for Université Paris–Saclay: analysis of PhD graduates’ employment outcomes.
-*201*	        Expert assignment for the project Analysis of Time Series and Historical Socio-Economic Data: New Methodological Perspectives (ASTDSEH): construction and analysis of textual databases.
+7. *201*	        Expert assignment for the project Analysis of Time Series and Historical Socio-Economic Data: New Methodological Perspectives (ASTDSEH): construction and analysis of textual databases.
-*2016*	      Expert assignment for the project Georges Dumas: A French Psychologist and Cultural Ambassador to Brazil (FAPESP no. 2015/07599-0): construction and analysis of a prosopographic database based                 on archival collections.
+8. *2016*	      	Expert assignment for the project Georges Dumas: A French Psychologist and Cultural Ambassador to Brazil (FAPESP no. 2015/07599-0): construction and analysis of a prosopographic database based on archival collections.

 PUBLICATIONS (SELECTION)
 ======